Ceald1/delta2/api.md

 ```

 ### TGTs
-To grab a TGT of a specific user, go to `/kerberos/tgt` it will output a ccache file encoded in base64.
+To grab a TGT of a specific user, go to `/kerberos/tgt` it will output a CCache file encoded in base64.
 The JSON required:
 ```json
 {
   "target": {